majnioui/majnioui.github.io/_posts/2024-10-12-self-host-website-with-coolify-hetzner.md

 categories: [guide]
 tags: [hetzner, nextjs, coolify, self host]
 ---
-I’ve always wanted an easy and straightforward solution to host my Next.js websites independently, away from platforms like Netlify, Vercel, or Render.
-Recently, I saw some people on X (formerly Twitter) talking about Coolify—and it was exactly what I was looking for! 😄
+I've always had this vision hosting my Next.js sites on my own terms, far away from the clutches of Netlify, Vercel, or Render.
+But how?
+Then, as I was casually scrolling through X (aka Twitter’s alter ego), bam!
+I spot people raving about Coolify.
+It was like finding the cheat code in a game!
+So, what’s this Coolify magic all about?

 ## What is Coolify?